 SHOP BAR CART ACCESSORIES

-I also wanted to include a quick demonstration on how to set a casual table setting.
+I also wanted to include a quick demonstration of how to set a casual table.

 Thoughts?